 The demonstration should also be conducted using a variety of sediment properties and propeller setups.
 As to sediment properties, we can examine the model behaviors for other size sediments, mixtures of cohesive and non-cohesive particles, spatially varied bed elevations, and vertically and horizontally varied beds with respect to physical and erosional properties.

 For the propeller setups, we can investigate the impacts of propeller features like the number of propellers, the number of propeller blades, propeller diameter, propeller hub diameter, distance between propellers, blade area ratio, pitch ratio, ducted propellers, and thrust coefficient.
 It is also worth exploring the simulations with different propeller operations, such as propellers at a fixed location with constant power, propellers at fixed location with varying power, moving propellers with constant power, and moving propellers with varying power; such scenarios can more realistically represent vessel movements.

 The new Propwash features will be available in EEMS10.3 schedule for release in March 2021.
-Learn about the new features here.
-To be notified of new developments, sign up for the EEMS newsletter.
+Learn more about user guidance here.
+To be notified of new developments, sign up for the EEMS newsletter

 Van Rijn.
 “Sediment Transport, Part I: Bed Load Transport”.
 In: Journal of Hydraulic Engineering 110.10 (1984a), pp. 1431-1456.